javalite/site-content/src/activejdbc/autogenerated_fields.md

 ## Column "updated_at"

-This column will be updated each time there an update to an existing record via a corresponding model.
+This column will be updated each time there is an update to an existing record via a corresponding model.

 ## Example